sjkp/Microsoft-teams-docs/teams/tabs.md

 >**Don't have Microsoft Teams?
 Get a one-year trial subscription of Office 365 Developer at no charge** To get started developing for Microsoft Teams, you'll need an Office 365 account, and to turn on Teams for your organization.
 [Here's how](setup.md).

->**Note:** Currently, developing new Microsoft Teams tabs is supported for channels in Microsoft Teams desktop and web applications.
-It is not yet supported in Microsoft Teams mobile apps or for private chats.

 ## Overview of building a Microsoft Teams tab app

 Folow these steps to build a tab app: